Playing AI Dungeon

 Redo

 Redo restores the latest action that was undone or retried to its original position in the history.
-This can be clicked multiple times, until there is nothing left to Redo.
+This can be clicked multiple times, and until there is nothing left to Redo.
+This is useful for if you change your mind and want to go back to a previous action or AI response.

 Settings